Locations:

 Management and Treatment

-Yes.
-In most cases, treating the underlying condition that led to ageusia helps restore your taste function.
+In most cases, treating the condition that led to ageusia helps restore your taste.

-It depends on what caused your loss of sense of taste.
-If a cold or flu caused ageusia, your taste may return after taking antihistamines or decongestants.
-Infections can be treated with antibiotics.
-Your healthcare provider can help determine which course of action to take.
-Once you’ve recovered from your illness, your sense of taste will likely return.
+If a cold or flu causes ageusia, your sense of taste may return after taking antihistamines or decongestants.
+Healthcare providers treat Infections with antibiotics.
+Once you’ve recovered from your illness, you’ll be able to taste foods again.

-Sometimes, ageusia can be resolved by improving your lifestyle habits.
+Sometimes, you can reverse a complete loss of taste by changing your daily habits.
 For example, people who quit smoking can regain their sense of taste in as little as 48 hours.
-If your ageusia is related to gum disease, ramping up your oral hygiene habits can help restore your taste function quickly.
+If your ageusia is related to gum disease, ramping up your oral hygiene rituals can help restore your taste function quickly.

 Prevention